RamErlikh/MrChallah.github.io/README.md

 - White text with black shadow for maximum visibility
 - Font Awesome icons for professional appearance
 - Responsive layout that works on any screen size
+- Enhanced weather icons with drop shadows for better visibility

 ### Icons Used
 - 🕒 Clock icon for time display
 - 📍 Location dot for place information
-- ☁️ Cloud icon for weather data
+- 🎌 Dynamic Japanese regional weather icons that change based on conditions, time of day, and weather parameters

 ## Browser Compatibility